mohaimenhasan/Frosh-Week-Website-1T8/README.md

 1. Use rvm to get ruby version 1.9.3.
 1. Download Postgres.app to run Postgres locally.
 1. Run `bundle` to install gems.
-1. Run `rake db:create` to create the databases.
+1. Run `rake db:start_fresh` to create the databases.
-1. Run `rake db:migrate` to migrate the databases.
 1. Create `.env` and set all the variables shown in `.env.sample`
 1. Run `foreman start` to start the server.
 1. Hack away.